June 7: Application Launches

 Reception & Celebration at 7:30 pm

 - $10,000 start up business funding from WaterStone Bank

-- Over $25,000 in-kind services (architectural renderings, support on rent payments, small business consulting, free legal audit and possible representation, communication support)
+- Over $25,000 in-kind services (architectural renderings, small business consulting, free legal audit and possible representation, communication support)

 - One-year of computer power, storage space and internet bandwidth to house mission-critical applications on a private server, courtesy of Potawatomi Business Development Corporation, Stack41 and Data Holdings